Crio-Bytes/IBD-2022-Master-Repository/PAGINATION IN REACTJS/README.md

 It will render the Pagination component similar to this image.

-Different props we used in above snippet are:
+Different props we used in the above snippet are:

-- count: It accepts integer value and denotes total number of pages.
+- count: It accepts an integer value and denotes the total number of pages.
-- page: It accepts integer value and denotes current page.
+- page: It accepts integer value and denotes the current page.
-- onChange: This accepts function which is called when pagination is changed.
+- onChange: This accepts a function which is called when pagination is changed.

-This will render a pagination component with 10 pages and current page will be **1**.
+This will render a pagination component with 10 pages and the current page will be **1**.
 The handleChange function will be called and we can use this function to update the current page in our component's state.

-## Activity 1 - Trying out different props of Pagination Component
+## Activity 1 - Trying out different props of the Pagination Component

-Apart from count, page & onChange, Pagination component provides various props which you can find [here](https://mui.com/material-ui/api/pagination/).
-With help of this props we can customize appearance of Pagination component.
+Apart from count, page & onChange, the Pagination component provides various props which you can find [here](https://mui.com/material-ui/api/pagination/).
+With help of these props, we can customize the appearance of the Pagination component.

 For example, we can use the color props to change the color of the page number background color, and the theme.